psu13/mutable-hakyll/posts/miles-coltrane-1955-1961.md

 order.
 Instead all the alternates are back to back with the masters, but I never want to listen to the same piece three times before moving to the next one.
-Later boxed sets would move away from this strict chronological session ordering and sometimes provide an "album then alternates" kind of arragement that is a lot easier to deal with.
+Later boxed sets would move away from this strict chronological session ordering and sometimes provide an "album then alternates" kind of arrangement that is a lot easier to deal with.
 But not here.

 Luckily these days we have the tools to collect together something like this for ourselves.
 Thanks to decades of different reissues, good discographical databases like the